medaminefracso/medaminefracso/README.md

 I'm Mohamed Amine, a java enthusiast and competitive programmer.
 Here I'll share my future projects.
 I'm principally interested in software engineering & Web.
-I'm open to any conversation related to the IT.
+I'm open to any conversation related to the IT world.
 So, feel free to reach out.
 <!--
 **medaminefracso/medaminefracso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.